gregnrobinson/slack-gcp-billing-notifier/README.md

 ![alt text](https://github.com/gregnrobinson/slack-gcp-billing-notifier/blob/main/images/slack_notification.png "Slack Example Notification")

 I recommend adding an icon to the app to make it pretty.
 You can do that here: https://api.slack.com/apps.

+*This walkthrough is based on https://medium.com/momenton/slack-notifications-for-google-cloud-billing-7bf72bcbace.
+I cant take full credit but there were a handful of errors in his code and I wanted to make the testing portion more clear*